|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed February 1, 1943

 On January 29, 1943 took off from Zuikaku as one of thirty-six Zeros led by Lt.
-Kenjiro Notomi and flown south to Rabaul then to Kahilli Airfield (Buin) on Bougainville to support "Operation Ke" the Japanese evacuation from Cape Esperance on Guadalcanal.
-Operating from Kahilli Airfield (Buin) Zuikaku Zeros participated in three aerial cover sorties over western Guadalcanal.
-During the operation, two Zuikaku pilots were lost on February 4, 1943.
+Kenjiro Notomi and flown south to Rabaul then to Kahili Airfield (Buin) on Bougainville to support "Operation Ke" the Japanese evacuation from Cape Esperance on Guadalcanal.
+Operating from Kahili Airfield (Buin) Zeros from Zuikaku participated in three aerial cover sorties over western Guadalcanal.

-Over the target area, the D3A Vals bombed and sank DD-469 De Haven.
-Roughly three miles west of Savo Island, intercepted by F4F Wildcats from VMF-112 and a dogfight unfolded as the Japanese withdrew to the northwest.
+Over the target area, the D3A Vals bombed and sank USS De Haven (DD-469).
+Roughly three miles west of Savo Island, intercepted by F4F Wildcats from Marine Fighting Squadron 112 (VMF-112) and a dogfight unfolded as the Japanese withdrew to the northwest.
 During the air combat, this Zero was shot down by one of the Wildcats.
 When this Zero failed to return it was officially listed as Missing In Action (MIA).
 Also lost was A6M2 Zero piloted by Chiba (MIA).

 In fact, this Zero crashed into a coconut palm plantation area of Pavuvu Island in the Russell Islands.
 Impacting coconut palm trees as it landed, the Zero was torn apart with the tail section and right wing surviving largely intact.